 The creativity of the world has never been more accessible, thanks to crowdsourcing.
 Yet incorporating crowdsourcing into your innovation strategy can feel like a challenge in need of that same creativity.
 How can you tap into the wisdom of large groups?
+Before you crowdsource ideas, know how it works and how you should use them.
 Here’s what you need to know.

 Find Your Scale

 The first question is what crowd you’ll be sourcing from.
 There are multiple approaches.
 A large organization that wants to maintain internal policies and reward employees, for example, might only use an internal scale, tapping into their own employees.
 A smaller one with a large customer base may draw on that resource.

 You’ll also want to consider your particular innovation needs.
 Internal processes will have a different audience from product development strategy.
 Consider your needs for publicity versus privacy and overall scale.

 We get feedback every day, in all sorts of ways.
 A client calls to praise a salesperson going above and beyond.
 A subcontractor asks if you’ve heard of a system they’ve tried from another company.
 An employee drops a suggestion off in the box in the breakroom.

 Finding this feedback, and digesting it, is key to make a beginning and can save you more effort than you realize.
 If you see the same feedback or suggestions turning up repeatedly, then the question isn’t about getting ideas so much as implementing the ideas you’ve already gotten.